netguru/capistrano-docker/README.md

-    set :docker_image_full - name of the image with a tag, defaults to APPNAME_STAGE:REVISION set :docker_additional_options - additional options that will be passed to the 'docker run' command, defaults to none set :docker_copy_data - docker does not allow us to use symlinks so this is just a substitute for linked_files (and linked_dirs), however instead of linking it simply copy the contents, so these will be visible inside image set :docker_apparmor_profile - run docker containers with specified apparmor profile
+    set :docker_image_full - name of the image with a tag, defaults to APPNAME_STAGE:REVISION set :docker_additional_options - additional options that will be passed to the 'docker run' command, defaults to none set :docker_copy_data - docker does not allow us to use symlinks so this is just a substitute for linked_files (and linked_dirs), however instead of linking it simply copy the contents, so these will be visible inside image set :docker_cpu_quota - specify the value for --cpu-quota option when running containers (does not work with docker-compose) set :docker_apparmor_profile - run docker containers with specified apparmor profile